 - It will know its size, be able to copy itself, etc.

-- As in Project 2.
+- As in Assignment 2.

 - It will also be able to change its size.

-- We did not allow for this in Project 2.
+- We did not allow for this in Assignment 2.

 - Recall that the ADT has resize and various insert/remove operations.

-We will work on this for several days.
-You will finish it in Project 5.
+We will work on this in class for several days.
+You will finish it in Assignment 5.